-(Updated for October 2020) October is perhaps my favorite month in Northern California.
+October is perhaps my favorite month in Northern California.
 The weather tends to be perfect: no rain yet, cool mornings and evenings but warm, sunny days.
 And fall appears with leaves changing color and all the fall traditions that I love.
-Ironically, I don’t usually travel much in October because it’s a month with no holidays in my teaching schedules, but even when I can’t get away for weekends, it’s a good time of year for Northern California day-trips and days out in my hometown, Sacramento.
-In fact, October is one of my favorite times in Northern California!
+It’s a great time of year for Northern California day-trips and days out in my hometown, Sacramento.
+In fact, this month is one of my favorite times in this region with many ideas for what to do in Northern California in October.

 Check out all my California Travel Tips.